Worship Service, 10:00am

 As we begin our journey to search for an Interim Pastor, please help us welcome our Bridge Pastors, Karen Lipinczyk and Connie Moser!
-Pastors Karen and Connie are expected to be with us for approximately 8 weeks, beginning September 3rd: Karen as OSC's main pulpit supply, and Connie for OSC's pastoral care supply.
+Karen steps in as OSC's main pulpit supply, and Connie for OSC's pastoral care supply.

 The Reverend Karen Lipinczyk